7 Furnace Smells You Shouldn’t Ignore

 To learn more about the furnace smells, keep reading.

 You would not know if there is a gas leak as it is odorless and colorless.
-So, as a safety measure, the disgusting smell of rotten egg is added to the gas.
-So, whenever there is a gas leak, you would know by the smell and immediately contact the professionals like HVAC companies in Gilbert.
+So, as a safety measure, the disgusting smell of rotten eggs is added to the gas.
+So, whenever there is a gas leak, you would know by the smell and immediately contact the professionals like AC company in Tucson, AZ

 Fire breakouts from electrical circuits are common accidents, and you should be careful.
 The furnace is made up of more than just wires; it has plastic and rubber components.
 And in case of overheating, the entire system breaks down, leaking smells of wire burning, metal burning, plastic melting, indicating that your furnace needs professional attention immediately.